 Climate-related stresses such as intensifying rain and hailstorms make life in the already harsh Region more challenging.
 PSYDEH and women partners therefore focus on (1) reducing communal vulnerability to climate change and (2) ways for citizens to assume their fair share of responsibility for mitigating the change.

-PSYDEH’s Program with local indigenous leaders reduces vulnerability by growing resilience-dependent social capital between and among the Region’s indigenous people.
-We bridge rural citizens with those in urban Mexico and the globe.
+PSYDEH’s Program with local indigenous leaders can reduce vulnerability by growing resilience-dependent social capital between and among the Region’s indigenous people.
+We also can bridge rural citizens with those in urban Mexico and the globe.
 And we strategically link citizen leaders with decision makers.

-In concrete terms, we have empowered local leaders to assume their fair share of responsibility to mitigate the change by:
+In concrete terms, thus far. we have empowered local leaders to assume their fair share of responsibility to mitigate the change by: